Sigai: Plot

 The man reveals himself to be Mathivanan (Kathir), who is an NRI and comes to India each year to meet Santhosh.
 One night, Santhosh invites Nimmi to get laid.
 Nimmi seduces Mathi and says that it is alright for her to manage people while eating.
 Nimmi waits in the room for them, while Santhosh is drunk and allows Mathi to go first.
 Mathi tells Nimmi to leave, and she remains stubborn and mocks him.
 He accidentally kills her and cries out in guilt, later revealing that he is a transgender person who wanted Santhosh to share his feelings.
 He hides her body in the fridge and tells the now-recovered Santosh that she had left earlier.
-Later, Santosh discovers her body and gets to know Mathi's true colors.
+Later, Santosh discovers her body and gets to know Mathi's true colours.
 He too mocks Mathi, ignoring his feelings towards him and is accidentally killed by him.
 He hides due to the arrival of Prasath at that moment and cries out in pain that he faced as transgender.
 He completes narrating what happened that night, shares his pain, and leaves the place back in the present.

 A few months later, we can see Chetta being a much stricter pimp, providing strict guidelines to his girls.
 Prasath stops being a pimp after listening to Subramani's words and marrying Buvana, and Mathi is shown living a new life as a transgender person by growing a lot of hair.

 The film ends by showing a few transgender people.